dotnet/TorchSharp/README.md

 # TorchSharp

 TorchSharp is a .NET library that provides access to the library that powers PyTorch.
-It is a work in progress, but already provides a .NET API that can be used to perform (1) various operations on ATen Tensors; (2) scoring of TorchScript models; (3) Training of simple neural networks.

-Our current focus is to bind the entire API surfaced by libtorch.
+The focus is to bind the API surfaced by libtorch with a particular focus on tensors.

+The technology is a "wrapepr library" no more no less.
+[DiffSharp](https://github.com/DiffSharp/DiffSharp/) uses this repository extensively and has been a major factor in iterating support.

 Things that you can try: